conveniencable/microsoft_project_connector/README.md

 # Microsoft Project Connector

 A Redmine Plugin to Work with MS Project Plugin [Redmine Connector](https://conveniencable.com/download).
-It's not a mpp/xml import/export tools but more powerful and convenient than all the import/export tools.
-You can filter, load, add, edit, delete tasks as issues in MS Project directly.
+It's not a XML/MPP import/export tools.
+It's more convenient and powerful than any import/export style tools.
+It make redmine as a data center for MS Project.

 Key features:
 1. You can load/merge tasks from redmine and save tasks to redmine by one-click.